farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 ## Progression

 As a campaign evolves over time, so will the characters.
-So at the end of every session, you can update a character's `details` to represent how they grow over the course of the campaign.
+So at the end of every session, you can update a character's `details` to represent how they've grow over the course of the session.

 When a big event is concluded in the story, the GM can decide to award the group a new `talent dot`.

 Players invest those talent dots to make their characters stronger and more versatile.

-A talent either gives the PC a new `action dot`, or a `situational talent` that gives a bonus or certain narrative liberty during a specific situation:
+A talent either gives the PC a new `action dot`, or a `situational talent`.

+A situational talent gives a bonus or a certain narrative liberty during a certain situation:

 - `+1d6 when ______`
 - `+1 position when ______`
 - `+1 effect when ______`
 - `Use [action] instead of [action] when ______`
-- `[narrative liberties] when ______`
+- `[New narrative liberty] when ______`

 ## Fortune Rolls

-When the outcome of a situation isn't certain, and the players aren't involved, make a `fortune roll` to see what happens.
+When the outcome of a situation isn't certain, and the players aren't involved, the GM makes a `fortune roll` to see what happens.

-Add `+1d6` per likeliness level of that thing hapenning
+Add `+1d6` per likeliness level of that thing happening.

 - On a **critical success**, great results, and something exceptional happens.
 - On a **full success**, great results.